 Biosafety and ethical issues may arise from use of commercially available cell lines depending on the nature of the planned research work.
 For example, if cells are to be infected, biosafety and hence also ethical issues, arise for researchers rather than participants.
 If cells will undergo genetic modification, there may also be ethical implications.

-nstitutions should have properly functioning research review and biosafety infrastructures to conduct ethics review to ensure biosafety and ethical standards are maintained.
+Institutions should have properly functioning research review and biosafety infrastructures to conduct ethics review to ensure biosafety and ethical standards are maintained.
 Where these do not yet exist, RECs should be part of the process to ensure